 - Central Park – has a beautiful rose and perennial garden in front of the bandshell and the Central Public Library on New St. and community garden plots behind the Central Arena

 - Paletta Lakefront Park – has walking trails and perennial gardens.
 Take note of the Rhodendrons along the entrance walk donated by our sister city Itabashi, Japan

 - Maple Park – community garden in the northern corner of the park near Mapleview Centre on Maple Ave maintained by the local Horticultural Society

-If you love exploring gardens here are some more ideas for you:
+If you want even more gardens to explore here are some more ideas for you:

 - Canada’s Garden Route– From Victoria to Halifax, the Garden Route is an invitation to discover 25 magnificent gardens and includes Communities in Bloom winners.
-Green-thumb travellers will enjoy the special horticultural attractions and activities and will delight in the spectacular displays of countless thriving blooms.
+Green-thumb travelers will enjoy the special horticultural attractions and will delight in the spectacular displays of countless thriving blooms.

 - Garden Ontario – gardening related activities.

 Waterfront for all Seasons